GunshipPenguin/lib8080/api.md

 ## Initializing the CPU

-The `i8080_reset` function resets the i8080 struct to a just powered on state.
+The `i8080_reset` function resets the i8080 struct to a powered on state.

 ```C
 reset_cpu(cpu);